huggingface/hub-docs/docs/hub/repositories-recommendations.md

 ## Sharing large datasets on the Hub

-One key way in which Hugging Face supports the machine learning ecosystem is by hosting datasets on the Hub, including very large datasets.
-To ensure we can effectively support the open-source ecosystem, we ask that you let us know in advance via datasets at huggingface.co or on [our Discord](http://hf.co/join/discord) if you are uploading datasets above a couple of hundred GBs or TBs of data.
+One key way Hugging Face supports the machine learning ecosystem is by hosting datasets on the Hub, including very large ones.
+However, if your dataset is bigger than 300GB, you will need to ask us to grant more storage.

+In this case, to ensure we can effectively support the open-source ecosystem, we require you to let us know via datasets@huggingface.co.

 When you get in touch with us, please let us know: